 Do plant pots need drainage holes?

 Most plants require proper drainage to thrive.
-Though using a planter with drainage holes isn’t the only way to make sure your plant will survive, it is one of the easiest ways to make sure your plant doesn’t perish from over-watering.
+Though using a planter with drainage holes isn’t the only way to make sure your plant will survive, it is one of the easiest ways to ensure your plant doesn’t perish from overwatering.

 Do outdoor planters need drainage holes?

 There are very few scenarios where an outdoor planter should be used without drainage holes.
-Outdoor planters stay outside in the sun, rain, snow, and all the weather in between.
+Outdoor planters are outside in the sun, rain, snow, and all weather in between.
 When they fill up with water from inclement weather, the extra weight and volume can cause them to crack.
-In colder climates, that water freezes, expands, and breaks the planter.
+In colder climates, water freezes, expands, and can break the planter.

 Do indoor planters need drainage holes?